hxlnt/nobadmemories.com/src/render/posts/for-three-weeks-i-wrote-down-every-question-i-asked-the-internet.html.md

 ```

 **In Hugo, how do you change the URL associated with a taxonomy page?**
 In `config.yaml`, set taxonomy values as URL path (Ex: `genre: collection/genre`).
-Then, include the path in the page's .md frontmatter (e.g., `collection/genre: action`).
+Then, include the path in the page's Markdown frontmatter (e.g., `collection/genre: action`).

 ## Food and drink